How to Clean Your Crawl Space

 Everyone has different living preferences; some people are neat freaks, and others don’t mind a bit of clutter.
 But there’s one area of your home that must be clean but that often gets forgotten – the crawl space.

 Most homeowners don’t give this space beneath their main living area a second thought, but it can make or break the home’s overall living conditions.
+In this article, we’ll explore the best methods to clean your crawl space, and how the experts at JES can help when the mess is too much.

-Every home is different, but crawl space experts generally take the following steps to address crawl space problems through cleaning and installing repair solutions.
+Every home is different, but crawl space experts generally take the following steps to address crawl space problems through cleaning and installing repair solutions:

 Remove Old Insulation and Liners

+Fiberglass has become the standard for insulating homes, but it doesn’t belong in a crawl space.
 Rodents use this soft insulation as a nesting place.
 Plus, it acts like a sponge when it gets wet and exposes your floor joists to water.
 Wood rot then results as the damp insulation rubs against the wood.
+Older liners or barriers that lack proper thickness and water resistance also can be a haven for mold, so these items need to be removed as well.

 Take Out Debris and Other Organic Materials